 The difference between this and really helping someone was brought home to me brilliantly on a recent trip up to London.

-“No, I’d rather have change.
+“No, I’d rather have the change.
 I don’t eat that vegetarian shit”, he said bluntly.

 In a way, the ubiquitous phrase of “Emptiness” which translates the term “shunyata” is better translated as “liberation”.
-When we empty the world (inner and outer) of labels we are not getting ridding of any thing worthwhile but rather liberating the splendid reality from cluttering concepts.
+When we empty the world (inner and outer) of labels we are not getting rid of anything worthwhile.
+But rather liberating the splendid reality from cluttering concepts.

 The question does remain: am I actually doing anything to help?
-But I am starting to realise that unless we do that fundamental clearing out then all our actions will be coerced into service of our “idea of self”.
+But I am starting to realise that unless we do that fundamental clearing out.
+All our actions will be coerced into service of our “idea of self”.
 “I help the homeless three times a week (doesn’t that make me a good person?”) or “I am selfless in looking after my family/loved-ones/ family/ neighbours (and that will stop me being punished or rejected).”